-From transcripts, test scores and extracurricular activities to the application itself, applying to Colorado State involves opening a window into your world for our team here in the Office of Admissions.
+From transcripts, test scores and extracurriculars to the application itself, applying to Colorado State involves opening a window into your world for our team here in the Office of Admissions.

-Whether you’re considering applying to CSU or have already hit the submit button, you may wonder what we’re looking for as we review the information you’ve shared with us.
-I’m here to turn the tables and give you an inside look at the world of Admissions at Colorado State.
+Whether you’re considering applying to CSU or have already hit the submit button, you may wonder what we’re looking for as we review the information you’ve shared.
+I’m here to give you an inside look at the world of Admissions at Colorado State.

-Read on to find out what we look for when reviewing your application.
+Here’s what we look for in your application.

 #1: You’re ready for the academic challenge.